Most bloggers and content marketers will come across the topic of backlinks. Let’s jump into what there are and how they can increase your revenue.

 Backlinksare word of mouth at scale.

 Let’s say you own a vegan, Indian food restaurant.
 If a popular flood blogger writes about Indian food, he can create a link on his post while talking about your business.
-The link helps his readers by directing them to what they need.
+Also, the link helps his readers by directing them to what they need.
 And helps you get business.

 If you are into legal advise business, you might need to ask for a backlink from firm like Solosuit, a US company that provides clients with legal information and guidelines on how to resolve debt issues and lawsuits.